liormizr/s3path/docs/interface.rst

 S3Path.is_mount()
 ^^^^^^^^^^^^^^^^^

-AWS S3 Service don't have mounting feature,
+AWS S3 Service doesn't have mounting feature,
 There for this method will always return ``False``

 S3Path.is_symlink()
 ^^^^^^^^^^^^^^^^^^^

-AWS S3 Service don't have symlink feature,
+AWS S3 Service doesn't have symlink feature,
 There for this method will always return ``False``

 S3Path.is_socket()
 ^^^^^^^^^^^^^^^^^^

-AWS S3 Service don't have sockets feature,
+AWS S3 Service doesn't have sockets feature,
 There for this method will always return ``False``

 S3Path.is_fifo()
 ^^^^^^^^^^^^^^^^

-AWS S3 Service don't have fifo feature,
+AWS S3 Service doesn't have fifo feature,
 There for this method will always return ``False``

 Path.iterdir()